might-and-magic/mmarch/README.md

 ## Change Log
 * [2020-03-11] v1.0: initial release
-* [2020-03-16] v2.0: support palette; support `*.EXT`; deal with in-archive & extracted file extension differences and the "cannot find the path specified" problem caused by it
+* [2020-03-17] v2.0: support palette; support `*.EXT` and batch archive extraction; deal with in-archive & extracted file extension differences and the "cannot find the path specified" problem caused by it

 ## License